 Heading west through Laos’ wild frontier of jungle-covered limestone bluffs, you can paddle through national parks and hike to remote villages.
-From Nong Khiaw you’ll cruise down to Nam Ou River to your final destination, Luang Prabang.
+From Nong Khiaw travel down to your final destination, Luang Prabang.
 Here you can walk through the town’s mosaic of gilded wats and Indochinese villas.
 The trip takes around two weeks.

 - Hemmed in by hills, Mai Chau is a landscape of rice fields and tiny, stilted-house villages.
 Spend the day cycling along routes too narrow for a car to visit far-flung hamlets and textile-producing communities against the dramatic backdrop of the Tonkinese Alps.